Nevario/FoxOMS-Import-Scripts/importClients_Scheduall/README.md

 ## Overview

-With this script, you can take a Scheduall Agency & Client CSV export file and import it into your FoxOMS account.
+With this script, you can take a ScheduAll Agency & Client CSV export file and import it into your [FoxOMS](https://www.foxoms.com) account.

 ## Dependencies
 * NodeJS